Peronism: Attitudes towards Indigenous peoples

 According to Christine Mathias, "Perón enjoyed far more widespread popularity among indigenous people than any other Argentine leader".
-In 1943, Perón created labor ministry Secretario de Trabajo y Prevision, which was to oversee Indian affairs and reservations; a decree from 1945 declared that "the state's actions to protect indigenous populations have been characterized by narrowness and ineffectiveness, principally because they were never designated sufficient and lasting facilities or resources."
+In 1943, Perón created labor ministry Secretario de Trabajo y Prevision, which was to oversee Indigenous affairs and reservations; a decree from 1945 declared that "the state's actions to protect indigenous populations have been characterized by narrowness and ineffectiveness, principally because they were never designated sufficient and lasting facilities or resources."
 In 1946 Perón then founded Direccion de Proteccion del Aborigen (DPA), with Mapuche leader Jeronimo Maliqueo becoming the director of the organization.
-Malique very frequently visited American Indian communities in Argentina, pledging: "As the Indian I am, I will never abandon the cause of the Indians.
+Malique very frequently visited Indigenous Argentine communities in Argentina, pledging: "As the Indian I am, I will never abandon the cause of the Indians.
 I will continue to be a nuisance no matter who is in power."
-Malique's appointment reinvigorated Indian communities across Argentina.
+Malique's appointment reinvigorated Indigenous communities across Argentina.
 Toba leader Pablo Machado stated that the news had left all of the Toba-Qom people "with their hearts full of joy".

 Efe Can Gürcan argues that the left-wing populist rule of Perón marked a "historical break with Argentina's tradition of indigenous repression, thanks to Perón's granting of citizenship and labor rights to indigenous communities".
 Perón's support for the "indigenous" cause as well as his reforms that considerably improved the legal and socioeconomic situation of Native American peoples in Argentina produced an environment that allow the national indigenous movement to emerge.
 The indigenous movement in Argentina would remain aligned with Peronism between 1955 and 1980, especially in the face of the political repression and rollback of Peronist reforms by the anti-Peronist military governments.